 Debt reduction: The program will match resident’s payments of up to $1,000 per year of residency training for a total maximum benefit of $3,000 from the program over the three- year residency.

-Life Support Courses: The program pays for residents to become and maintain recertification during residency for the following courses:
+Life Support Courses: The program pays for residents maintain recertification during residency for the following courses:

 - NRP (Neonatal Resuscitation Program)